ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Methodology

 \subsection{Training Objective}

-The total objective function for ChaosNexus is composed of three distinct components: a primary forecasting loss, an auxiliary load balancing loss for the MoE layers, and a distributional regularization term to preserve the system's statistical properties.
+The total objective function for ChaosNexus comprises three components: a primary forecasting loss, an auxiliary load-balancing loss for the MoE layers, and a distributional regularization term to preserve the system's statistical properties.
 The primary training objective is the Mean Squared Error (MSE), which measures the point-wise accuracy, formulated as:

 where $\hat{\bm{X}}^{n}$ and $\bm{X}^{n}$ are the predicted and ground-truth of the $n$-th trajectory in a batch with size $B$.